Treating Tooth Fractures

 Sometimes a crack or a fracture occurs to a tooth below the gum line, making it hard to see.
 Using various techniques and instruments, our doctors will determine where the fracture is as well as the position of the tooth in the jaw.
 How deep the fracture goes will be a deciding factor in whether to extract the tooth or not.
 Some cracks may not go as deep, and a root canal may save the tooth.
 However, if the crack extends deep into the root and bone, there may be no way to save it, and extraction is the only solution.

 When an extraction is necessary, Dr. Moshrefi and Daneshmand perform gentle extraction techniques, putting great attention on your comfort and ease during the entire procedure.
+They will go over one of the tooth extraction methods offered.

 Forced Orthodontic Eruption